 • You're on a tight budget.
 Never let your dreams get ahead of your wallet.
 Going into too much debt can mean you lose your dream house before you really get settled.
 If your budget is tight, stick to the basics and plan to add later, if needed.

 • Easy clean-up is on your list of priorities.
 You are not going to want to clean more just because you have your dream house.
-If the thoughts of spending your days scrubbing six toilets and making eight beds turns your dream a bit sour and you don't have the money to hire a maid, a smaller home is the answer for you.
+If the thoughts of spending your days scrubbing six toilets and making eight beds turn your dream a bit sour and you don't have the money to hire a maid, a smaller home is the answer for you.

 • It's just you and maybe a few others.
-If there aren't that many people planning on living in the house or you plan on people leaving in the next few years, downsizing your dream home may be the best option to go with.
+If there aren't that many people planning on living in the house, or you plan on people leaving in the next few years, downsizing your dream home may be the best option to go with.
 This is especially true if you don't plan on entertaining much.
-Keep your house plan trimmed to fit your needs or you'll risk paying for the upkeep of rooms that will mostly be vacant.
+Keep your house plan trimmed to fit your needs, or you'll risk paying for the upkeep of rooms that will mostly be vacant.